What Is a VPN Tunnel and How It Works

 Double VPN

 Using a double VPN — or VPN chain — adds an extra layer of security to your connection.
 Instead of tunneling to one secure server, your traffic also routes to a second location and undergoes additional encryption.
-Adding another step to the journey can decrease speed, but the added security may be worthwhile in situations where you need absolute protection.
+Adding another step to the journey can decrease speed, but relying on a secure VPN tunnel may be worthwhile in situations where you need absolute protection.

 No logs